thepettypow/thepettypow/README.md

 - LPIC 1,2 (self taught - no cert)
 - Bug Bounty Hunting (not much)
 - Design Automation Systems
+- Some Back-End Stuff With Django, Flask and Go

 ### Langueges I worked with: